James Franco Accused Of ‘Sexual Exploitation’ In New Lawsuit Brought By Former Acting Students

 “If there’s restitution to be made, I will make it.
 I’m here to listen and learn and change my perspective where it’s off,” Franco said at the time.

-The school closed in 2017 and the women are seeking to have the recordings made during the classes to be destroyed, along with monatery compensation for their experiences.
+The school closed in 2017 and the women are seeking to have the recordings made during the classes destroyed, along with monatery compensation for their experiences.

 It has been a rough week for the actor as Franco’s most recent film, Zeroville, which stars Megan Fox, has been in the news for bombing at the box office.
 The film garnered only $9,000 opening night, according to NME.